YorgosPs/Yorgos-Psarellis/Research.md

 I try to map PDE solutions to the geometries of their domain boundaries.
 This can be used to accelerate simulations of the Electrophysiology of the heart.

 <span style="color:red"> Project under completion </span>

+### Personal Projects/ Code samples

+* **BrainSeq**
+This is my first personal project and exploration.
+I am trying to uncover patterns in a number sequences provided by Jenny (a friend).
+I demonstrate tools and algorithms from statistics and probability for testing my friend's brain as a random number generator.

+* **NKGMRES**

+This is a code sample for an advanced solver for high-dimensional, nonlinear systems of equations.